Festivals & Events

-By train, take the JR Nippo Main line from Miyazaki and head for Nobeoka.
+By train, take the JR Nippo Main Line from Miyazaki Station and head for Nobeoka.
 Get off at Hyugashi Station, which is 45 minutes away.
 The festival is held in the area around the station.

 By car, take Route 10 out of the city heading for Nobeoka.
 Look for signs to Hyugashi Station on the left.
-The journey is about an hour depending on traffic.
+The journey is about an hour and 30 minutes depending on traffic.

-Although the comical Hyottoko masks are the main attraction, Okame （flat-faced smiling woman) and fox masks are also featured in the festival
+Although the comical Hyottoko dance with masks are the main attraction, Okame (flat-faced smiling woman) and fox dances are also featured in the festival

 The dancers' uniforms consist of a polka dot head towel, red kimono, white obi belt, and fundoshi, a traditional loincloth

 The vast majority of dances are comical, but occasionally, the movements are passionate and dynamic in front of an audience

 Hyottoko refers to the unique, smiling character that you can often see in Japanese folk dances and performances.

-People believe that the Hyottoko Odori, the dance that's the centerpiece of this festival, can bring good luck and prosperity to those who perform it.
+People believe that the Hyottoko, the dance that's the centerpiece of this festival, can bring abundant harvest and prosperity to the descendants of those who perform it.

 If at first you don't succeed...

-On the first day, individual performance competitions are held.
-The second day is where the fun really begins.
+On the eve of the festival, individual performance competitions are held.
+Saturday night is where the fun really begins, with the Hyottoko parade.

-Dressed in red and white, the dancers move to the rhythmic beats of drums and the light fluttering of flutes, all while making exaggerated hand, feet, and head movements.
+Dressed in red and white, the dancers move to the rhythmic beats of drums and the light fluttering of flutes, all while making comical hand, feet, and head movements.

 Make the most out of the event

-While festivalgoers can't actually participate in the dances, you can learn how to do them, and you can also buy cute little souvenirs as reminders of this great summer event.
+While festivalgoers can't actually participate in the dances, you can learn how to do them, and you can also buy good omen Hyottoko souvenirs as reminders of this great summer event.